Certified Copy (film): Plot

 Once they leave the café, the nature of their discussion changes, and they begin to speak in a combination of French and English instead of just English (Miller states that he only learned French, not Italian, in school).
 They also begin to behave as though they are a married couple, referring to the woman's son as "our" son.
 She expresses unhappiness over their 15th wedding anniversary the previous night, during which he fell asleep while she was getting ready in the bathroom, and tells him his constant traveling for work has made him emotionally distant.

-During their walk through the city, they encounter an older couple and discuss their interpretations of a nearby statue.
+Walking through the city, they encounter an older couple and discuss their interpretations of a nearby statue.
 The older man pulls Miller aside and offers unsolicited "fatherly" advice: that a small gesture of affection could mend the rift between Miller and his wife.
 As Miller and his wife walk away, he places his hand on her shoulder; when they go into a restaurant, she goes to the bathroom and applies lipstick and puts on earrings.

-When she returns to the table, Miller is angry; he has clashed with the waiter over the quality of the wine.
+When she returns to the table, Miller is angry, having clashed with the waiter over the quality of the wine.
 They begin to fight and Miller leaves the restaurant, though he waits for her outside.
-They pass by a church; she goes in without him, though she later insists this was only to take off her bra.
-They are entranced by and follow two elderly churchgoers, whose home turns out to be beside the hotel where Miller and his wife spent their honeymoon, though Miller does not remember the specifics of the hotel.
+They soon find themselves at the hotel where Miller and his wife spent their honeymoon, though Miller does not remember the specifics of the hotel.

 The woman goes inside and asks to tour the room; she and Miller reminisce about their wedding night, although Miller does not remember many details.
 The woman appeals to Miller, saying that they should be more accepting of each other's faults, because the alternative is loneliness.
 He appears to rebuff her, saying he still has to catch his 9 p.m. train.
-Miller then goes into the bathroom and looks into the mirror; when nearby church bells begin to toll 8 p.m., he leaves the bathroom.
+Miller then goes into the bathroom and looks into the mirror; when nearby church bells begin to toll at 8 p.m., he leaves the bathroom.